 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-Now don't get me wrong: I'm not talking about superstition.
-I will never change a table or a seat because I think the seat is "cold."
-Often, as soon as a player who's built a big stack stands up, you'll see people requesting to be moved to that seat.
+You'd be surprised how often, as soon as a player who's built a big stack stands up, people request to be moved to that seat.

-But the best poker mathematicians estimate that poker is only 10% luck at a professional level.
-So even if there is such a thing as an "unlucky seat," you should still be able to make good money while in it.
+Your luck in poker is NOT dependent on the seat in which you sit or the table you sit at.
+But your profits can be.
+And even if there is such a thing as an "unlucky seat," you should still be able to make good money while in it.

 Some of the advice that follows on what makes a good table comes from published sources such as Caro's Book of Tells.

 1. In general, a loud table is much more profitable than a quiet table.
 A loud table typically means the players at the table are having a good time.

 When people are having a good time they're more apt to spend more money.
 (Also, loud tables commonly are loud thanks to our best friend, alcohol).